 Each time series encompasses the three components of the model:

-- A description of the monitored resource from which the data originated.
+- A description of the monitored resource from which the measurements originated.

-- The set of time-stamped values associated with a single monitored resource.
+- The set of measurements associated with a single monitored resource.

 - A description of the metric type that describes what you are measuring.

 Example: In the widget-sales example, a time series includes the following:

 - A description of the store that sold the widgets counted in this time series.